ThePerfectApp/TPA-ReactNative/README.md

-# @the-perfect-app/react-native-the-perfect-app
+# react-native-the-perfect-app

 ## Getting started

 Install the component using `npm`:

-`$ npm install @the-perfect-app/react-native-the-perfect-app --save`
+`$ npm install react-native-the-perfect-app --save`

 Configure the iOS and Android projects using the `link` command:

-`$ react-native link @the-perfect-app/react-native-the-perfect-app`
+`$ react-native link react-native-the-perfect-app`

 ### iOS

 1. Open the Xcode project and add `ThePerfectApp.Framework` to "Link Binary With Libraries" build phase.
-Tap `+` then `Add other...` and locate the framework in `../node_modules/@the-perfect-app/react-native-the-perfect-app/ios/Frameworks`
+Tap `+` then `Add other...` and locate the framework in `../node_modules/react-native-the-perfect-app/ios/Frameworks`
-2. add the following path to `Framework Search Path` for your build target: `$(SRCROOT)/../node_modules/@the-perfect-app/react-native-the-perfect-app/ios/Frameworks`
+2. add the following path to `Framework Search Path` for your build target: `$(SRCROOT)/../node_modules/react-native-the-perfect-app/ios/Frameworks`

 Configure TPA with Project UUID and upload URL in the native AppDelegate and enable/disable features as needed.
 Refer to the documentation on your tpa.io domain for more information about configuring TPA.